Depression Therapy in San Jose

 By Dr. Anuja Patel Mental health issues aren’t only difficult for the person experiencing them, they can take a toll on the people and relationships surrounding them as well.
 It’s hard to see your partner, friend, or family member sad, unmotivated, or unable to get...

 Depression vs. sadness?

 Yes, children are vulnerable to the same factors that cause depression in adults.
 However, some of the signs of depression in children look different.
-For example, many children might show irritability or “acting out,” social isolation, and changes in their academic performance.
+For example, many children might show irritability or “acting out,” social isolation, changes in their appetite and sleep patterns, and changes in their academic performance.
 Similar to adults, signs and symptoms vary in children too!

 Do I need to take medications to feel better?

 Many clients fear taking medications due to the side effects or becoming dependent on it, and we understand how scary that might be.
 Here at Uplift Psychology Group, we believe trying to address feelings of depression through talk therapy first.
 If it seems like you could really benefit from medication, and you’re interested in going that direction, we will work closely with you and your medical professional to develop a treatment plan and support you through the process of beginning that course of treatment.

 Medications can be very effective, primarily when used in combination with psychotherapy, and for those with moderate to severe depression.
 The key is to ensure that you find the right type and dose of the antidepressant, so you’ll need a prescribing professional to monitor your side effects and symptoms.

 Once our depression therapists in Campbell, CA and San Jose, CA have a chance to understand your depression and your symptoms, we can help make recommendations about the best course of treatment options for you.
 You’re not in this alone!
 Please call us to set up a free consultation.
 You can reach us at (408) 404-5983… call or text!

 Is depression therapy a good treatment for depression?
 How do I cope?